sebi1412/esphome-ferraris-meter/README.md

 ![Breadboard Schematic (analog Pin)](img/breadboard_schematic_analog.png)

 A calibration using the potentiometer on the TCRT5000 module is not needed.
-Instead, the threshold for the analog input must be configured on the software side (see further down).
+Instead, the threshold for the analog input and optionally the offset values for a hysteresis curve must be configured on the software side (see further down).
 Also here, the [calibration mode](#calibration-mode) of the Ferraris component could be helpful.

 On the software side, for instance, the following configuration steps must now be carried out:
 1. An [ADC sensor](https://www.esphome.io/components/sensor/adc.html) is configured in the YAML configuration file, which reads out an ADC pin connected to the analog output of the TCRT5000 module.